eslint/eslint/docs/user-guide/command-line-interface.md

 #### `--exit-on-fatal-error`

-This option makes ESLint to exit with exit code 2 in case of a fatal error.
-It allows you to detect if any file was not parsed correctly compared to having rule violations.
+This option causes ESLint to exit with exit code 2 if one or more fatal parsing errors occur.
+Without this option, fatal parsing errors are reported as rule violations.

 #### `--debug`